‘AGT’ Judge Gabrielle Union Stuns In Makeup-Free Photos With 9-Month-Old Daughter Kaavia

 Gabrielle Union is once again proving she’s most definitely a natural beauty.
-The flawless America’s Got Talent judge looked stunning in new photos recently posted to her Instagram account which showed her smiling from ear to ear while posing with her and husband Dwyane Wade’s 9-month-old daughter, Kaavia James, while also going what appeared to be completely makeup-free.
+The flawless America’s Got Talent judge looked stunning in new photos recently posted to her Instagram account that showed her smiling from ear to ear while posing with her and husband Dwyane Wade’s 9-month-old daughter, Kaavia James, while also going what appeared to be completely makeup-free.

-Defying her age, Gabrielle, who will turn 47-years-old in October, had her hair tied up into a turquoise headwrap on the top of her head as she held on tightly to her baby girl who was also showing off her own big smile to the camera.
+Defying her age, Gabrielle, who will turn 47-years-old in October, had her hair tied up into a turquoise head wrap as she held on tightly to her baby girl, who was also showing off her own big smile for the camera.
 She also revealed her flawless complexion through her bare skin.

 Giving her mom’s 13.7 million followers a look at her two bottom teeth coming through, little Kaavia flashed the biggest smile as she sported her purple onesie with a butterfly pattern.